-Patients told us staff were kind and caring when they were in pain, distress or discomfort.
+Patients told us staff were caring and understanding when they were in pain, distress or discomfort.

 The practice provided patients with information about the range of treatments available at the practice.
-These included general dental treatments, treatments for gum disease.
+These included general dental treatments and treatments for gum disease.